Wajisweird/SpaceX-Clone/README.md

-# This is a SpaceX clone.
-This project was bootstrapped with Create React App and completely responsive.
-Changes may required.
+# Getting Started with Create React App

-All rights are reserved.
-Made by myself.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).